MianUsamaIjaz/Weather-API/README.md

 The Weather API is a RESTful web service that provides weather information for specific locations.
 It allows developers to retrieve current weather conditions, forecasts, and other related data for integration into their applications.

+## 💻 Usage

+For your convenience, I have hosted this website on **Render** for free.
+Since it is a free service, there might be some delay while loading the website, please be patient 🙂

 You can access the website from here: https://weather-api-z0di.onrender.com

 ## 🌟 Features